Filament Dehumidifier Cabinet for 3D Printing Filament

 Most may not realize, moisture absorption in filaments could be a significant cause of failure in 3D printing.

-Some filament materials are more hygroscopic than others, which means it has an inherent quality to attract ambient moisture.
+Some filament materials (like nylon, and PVA) are more hygroscopic than others, which means it has an inherent quality to attract ambient moisture.
 If filament spools are exposed to ambient humidity for long periods of time without any storage solution in place, moisture related problems will soon appear during printing.
 A complicated project could take hours or even days to complete.
 When a project has been set to run on its own, discovery of problems are often too late.
 Moisture absorbed in the filament could cause obstructions to the printer’s hot end and may require it to be replaced.
 Furthermore, moisture absorption can also affect the tensile strength of the filaments and the output objects.

 Moisture Sensitivity of Filament Material